bibleexchange/courses/epistles-1/001/661_galatians.md

 <h5>Grace positions the full matured in a higher position like His son.</h5>
 <h2>Practical Declarations (Ch.
 5 &amp; 6)</h2>
 <p>Marks of the Spiritual Christian Gal.
 6:17</p>
-<blockquote>Galatians 6:17 …I bear in my body the marks of the Lord Jesus.</blockquote>
+<blockquote>Galatians 6:17 &hellip;I bear in my body the marks of the Lord Jesus.</blockquote>
 <h3>Holiness</h3>
-<blockquote>Galatians 5:13 …use not liberty for an occasion to the flesh,…</blockquote>
+<blockquote>Galatians 5:13 &hellip;use not liberty for an occasion to the flesh,&hellip;</blockquote>
 <blockquote>Galatians 5:16 This I say then, Walk in the Spirit, and ye shall not fulfil the lust of the flesh.</blockquote>
 <blockquote>Galatians 5:22,23 But the fruit of the Spirit is love, joy, peace, longsuffering, gentleness, goodness, faith, 23 Meekness, temperance: against such there is no law.</blockquote>
 <blockquote>Galatians 5:24 And they that are Christ's have crucified the flesh with the affections and lusts.</blockquote>